shadeofpurple79/megaworten/README.md

 ## Credits

+I've used a lot of resources to help me understand how Javascript works and how to create a basic simple game:

 [Learn JavaScript by Building 7 Games - Full Course - by Ania Kubów](https://youtu.be/ec8vSKJuZTk)
 [Learn CSS Grid the easy way](https://youtu.be/rg7Fvvl3taU) [Intro to Game Development with JavaScript - Full Tutorial - by FreeCodeCamp.org](https://youtu.be/3EMxBkqC4z0)